-3. Add the following lines to /boot/loader.conf:

-'''

-reserve 2 x 1G blocks of contiguous memory using contigmem driver
+- 3. Add the following lines to /boot/loader.conf: - # reserve 2 x 1G blocks of contiguous memory using contigmem driver hw.contigmem.num_buffers=2 hw.contigmem.buffer_size=1073741824 # load contigmem module during boot process contigmem_load="YES"

-hw.contigmem.num_buffers=2

-hw.contigmem.buffer_size=1073741824

-load contigmem module during boot process

-contigmem_load="YES"

-'''

-The above lines load the contigmem kernel module during boot process and allocate 2×1000 kernel module during boot process and allocate 2×1000 kernel memory fragmentation during later system up time, which may result in failure of allocating the contiguous memory required for the contigmem kernel module.
+The above lines load the contigmem kernel module during boot process and allocate 2 x 1G blocks of contiguous memory to be used for DPDK later on.
+This is to avoid issues with potential memory fragmentation during later system up time, which may result in failure of allocating the contiguous memory required for the contigmem kernel module.